 the Law, so whether we're having fun, are happy, are sad, or are troubled, and whenever

 we find ourselves dealing with a problem, we should earnestly chant the Daimoku to

 experience how doing so always opens the way for us.
 And we must be confident that

 Nichiren Daishonin states in "Conversation between Sage and a Foolish Man:"

 If only you chant Nam-Myoho-Renge-Kyo, then what offense could

 fail to be eradicated?
 What blessing could fail to come?

 Nichikan Shonin, the 26th High Priest of Nichiren Shoshu, also states:

-will go unanswered, no sin will go unforgiven, all good-fortune will be
+no prayer will go unanswered, no sin will go unforgiven, all good

 ("Exegeses on the "True Object of Worship"), Fuji Shugaku Yoshu, vol. 4, p.213)